-- 2. Compile and download the section3add4.v Verilog file to the FPGA - a.
-Note the inputs are the same as the end of Section 2. - Record resources required and explain them.
-Note that it now uses CARRY logic resources. - c.
+- a.
+Note the inputs are the same as the end of Section 2. - b.
 Use the inputs and LEDs to verify the correct function of this 4b adder.
 Perform the same tests as you did at the end of Section 2.